spiral/docs/basics/prototype.md

 > The code will work via magic `__get` on the object.

-Once your prototyping phase is complete you can remove the trait and inject dependencies via:
+Once your prototyping phase is complete, you can remove the trait and inject dependencies via:

 ```bash
 $ php app.php prototype:inject -r